- Increased drawdown and production gain in gassy wells;

 - Easy wireline installation/retrieval of the pump from the well.

-In gassy wells, gas often accumulates behind the annulus and increases the uplift pressure on the bottom.
-Faulty wellhead check valve, packer use, or high line pressures at the remote fields may lead it.
+In gassy wells, gas often accumulates behind the annulus and increases the uplift pressure at the bottom.
+This can be caused by a faulty wellhead check valve, use of a packer or high line pressures at remote fields.
 As a result, the drawdown and well productivity reduces significantly.

 Jet ESP artificial lift system combines Ultra-High-Speed ESP (UHS ESPTM) and Jet Pump in a single completion string.